21 Things to Do in the Oregon Outdoors This Year

 • Save

-In addition to active outdoor recreation, Oregon offers many more passive ways to enjoy the sights and sounds of the state.
+In addition to active outdoor recreation, Oregon offers many more passive ways to enjoy the sights and sounds of the state without ever going inside.

 7. Take a Peek at Oregon Wildlife